sagecontinuum/chameleon-client/README.md

 # chameleon-client

 This client script provides an automated way to create a lease and start an instance in Chameleon.
-New users may want to use the Chameleon website instead.
-For documentation on how to use Chameleon, please take a look at the [Getting Started](https://chameleoncloud.readthedocs.io/en/latest/getting-started/index.html) documementation.
+New users may want to use the Chameleon website instead for this.
+For documentation on how to use Chameleon, please take a look at the [Getting Started](https://chameleoncloud.readthedocs.io/en/latest/getting-started/index.html) documentation.

 To be added to the SAGE project in Chameleon, please send an email with your Chameleon username to (email address not decided yet) .